2DegreesInvesting/ds.databricks4r/README.md

 # Databricks for RStudio users

-The goal of this series is to help R users understand if and how they can do in Databricks the things they already do elsewhere – mainly un RStudio and the Terminal.
+The goal of this series is to help R users understand if and how they can do in Databricks the things they commonly do in RStudio.

 At the end of this series you’ll be able to do things like this: